lawrenson-lab/OvarianRNASeq/README.md

 ```

 ### Introduction
-This document contains workflows, explaining how to perform all analysis described in `A Dualistic Model for High-Grade Serous Ovarian Cancer Origins`.
+This document contains workflows, explaining how to perform all analysis described in `A Study of High-Grade Serous Ovarian Cancer Origins Implicates the SOX18 Transcription Factor in Tumor Development`.

 ### Document authors
 Marcos A. S. Fonseca & Felipe Segato.